Stereotypes About Email Marketing Solutions that aren't Always True

 Some people, even though they are not interested in your content, may end up not unsubscribing if you don’t make it easy enough for them, which significantly affects the effectiveness of your email list.

-Using email marketing solutions just to organise email campaigns is a stereotypical mistake.
+5. Emails are Used as a Standalone Marketing Channel: Using email marketing solutions just to organise email-campaigns is a stereotypical mistake.
 In order to ensure maximum effectiveness, it is important to integrate it with other channels like SMS and social media, so that it reaches out to customers through different means, improving the chances for opens and click-through’s.
 It helps grab the attention of customers where they spend time the most.

 Y“In the next 5 years, email will be seen as not just a high-ROI channel by itself but rather a platform that integrates with and makes other channels more successful” - Loren McDonald](https://www.creativeexcellence.com.au/digital/)